 Valerie Hoover, PhD is a Licensed Clinical Psychologist who specializes in working with medical populations, particularly cardiac patients.
-Areas of expertise include emotional eating and behavioral weight management, psychological factors interacting with cardiac disease, health-related anxiety, and medical trauma.
-Dr. Hoover completed her doctorate in clinical psychology at the University of Florida, clinical residency at Rush University Medical Center in Chicago, and post-doctoral fellowship at the San Francisco VA Medical Center.
-Dr. Hoover is drawn to this line of work because of her passion for helping individuals make meaningful changes to their physical and emotional health.
-Outside of work Dr. Hoover enjoys spending time with her family and friends, learning about other cultures, traveling near and far, games and reading.
+Areas of expertise include assessment and treatment of medical trauma/PTSD, health anxiety, psychological factors interacting with cardiac diagnosis and treatment, and emotional eating.
+Dr. Hoover completed her doctorate in Clinical Psychology with an emphasis in Health Psychology at the University of Florida, clinical residency at Rush University Medical Center in Chicago, and post-doctoral fellowship at the San Francisco VA Medical Center.
+Dr. Hoover is drawn to this line of work because of her passion for helping individuals to move forward from difficult experiences, challenge unhelpful beliefs and make enduring behavioral changes.

 - Clinical Psychology

 Clinical Assistant Professor (By courtesy), Psychiatry and Behavioral Sciences

 Internship: Rush University Medical Center Psychology Internship (2014) IL

 PhD Training: University of Florida, Dept of Clinical and Health Psychology (2014) FL

 Fellowship: San Francisco VA Health Care System, Mental Health Service (2015) CA

 Dr. Hoover's research interests focus on developing novel assessment tools and interventions to improve biopsychosocial outcomes in Cardiology.

 - Psychological Distress Among Female Cardiac Patients Presenting to a Women's Heart Health Clinic AMERICAN JOURNAL OF CARDIOLOGY 2019; 123 (12): 2026–30